zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Don't gatekeep information behind a Roll.
 If there's a chance the Player sees it, tell them.

 Failed Rolls have consequences.
 Sometimes, the most obvious one is a time penalty.
 Wasted time means more chances for bad things to happen to the PCs.

-#### Usual Target Numbers (TN)

-If your module does not give a target number for a save or check, use the following:

-* Move: 11
-* Moving Stealthily: 15
-* Saves: 10+HD or 15

 #### Monsters